Uvalde school shooting: Embattled police chief is put on leave

 Mr Arredondo has previously argued that he did not think he was the official in charge at the time of the attack.

-He has taken the brunt of criticism for officers' 77-minute delay in confronting the teenage gunman.
+He has taken the brunt of criticism for officers' 77-minute delay in confronting the teenage gunman - and is the first officer to be dismissed.

+According to the New York Times, cheering was heard in the room as one of the board members filed the motion that there was "good cause" to remove Mr Arredondo from his post immediately.

 In a statement reported by the Austin American-Statesman newspaper, his attorneys maintained: "Chief Arredondo did the right thing.